-Like using the scientific method test our hypotheses about the natural world, A/B tests remove the guesswork about what your audience responds to best.
-A/B tests provide definitive, empirical results so you can make changes to your website and product that drive more revenue.
+Like using the scientific method to test hypotheses about the natural world, A/B testing removes the guesswork about what customers responds to best.

-Whereas changes based on gut feeling can hurt your business, A/B tests allow you to roll out changes progressively to validate your site’s pain points and use data to eliminate them.
+Whereas changes based on gut feeling can hurt your business, A/B tests allow businesses to roll out changes progressively, uncovering pain points and using data to eliminate them.

-But while a culture of experimentation will help any business grow, certain kinds of A/B naturally lend themselves to different types of companies.
+But while a culture of experimentation will help any business grow, certain kinds of A/B tests are better for different types of companies.

 A/B tests for online stores

-1. Experiment with copy to validate what your customers wantWhen customers land on your web page or any other piece of your marketing material, they should feel like you know them and understand their needs.
+1. Experiment with copy to validate what your customers wantWhen customers land on a web page or any piece of your marketing material, they should feel like the company understands their needs.

-Jerry Han, chief marketing officer at PrizeRebel, agrees and says, “Effective messaging means that you can demonstrate the value of your product and convey exactly why the user should take a certain action.”
+Jerry Han, chief marketing officer at PrizeRebel, agrees.
+“Effective messaging means that you can demonstrate the value of your product and convey exactly why the user should take a certain action,” he said.

-Effective copywriting is a well-researched hypothesis about what you think will convert lookers into buyers.
-And the point of testing it is to see if your hypothesis is correct.
+Effective copywriting revolves around well-researched hypotheses about what will convert lookers into buyers.
+And the point of testing it is to see whether these hypotheses are correct.